Star Wars: Galaxy’s Edge is Finally Open — Now What?

 As of June 24, 2019, advance reservations are no longer offered or needed to enter Star Wars Galaxy’s Edge.
-The new land is likely to see a surge of interest once it’s available without prior reservations, and will get another big boost once local annual passholders are unblocked.
+The new land has seen a surge of interest now that it’s available without prior reservations, and will get another big boost once local annual passholders are unblocked.
 Star Wars fans are die-hard and will line up for early for Galaxy’s Edge’s low-capacity experiences.

-The first wave of guests to enter the park each morning will be walked straight into Galaxy’s Edge via the Big Thunder Trail entrance near Frontierland.
+The first wave of guests to enter the park each morning are walked straight into Galaxy’s Edge via the Critter entrance near Hungry Bear.
 However, once the area approaches its maximum capacity—which is determined by how many riders the attractions inside can process—direct entry to the land is shut off.
-At this point, guests must use their smartphone’s Disneyland app (or kiosks located around the park) to secure a free spot in the “virtual queue.”
+At this point, guests must use their smartphone’s Disneyland app (or designated FastPass kiosks located around the park) to secure a free spot in the “virtual queue.”

 This system works similarly to a Fastpass, but there’s no set time at which you schedule your return; rather, you’ll receive a push notification on your phone when your time has arrived, and you will then have up to 2 hours to use your boarding pass and enter Black Spire Outpost through the Big Thunder Trail entrance in Frontierland.

 Even if Disney eventually enters the rides into the Fastpass and Maxpass systems, there will be so much competition for them that your odds will be like winning the Powerball.
 Be prepared that, at times, the land could reach capacity and simply stop admitting guests.
 However, once you have entered Galaxy’s Edge, there is no time limit on how long you are allowed to stay inside the land (other than the park’s closing time).